Continuous-Time Neural Networks Can Stably Memorize Random Spike Trains: Associative Recall

 \subsection{Switching Between Memorized Content}

-In this experiment, the memorized random score of firings consists of two segments $\breve{\vec{x}}_R$ and $\breve{\vec{x}}_B$, each of which is periodic with period $T=50 \, \taumin$.
+In this experiment, the memorized random score of firings consists of two segments $\breve{x}_R$ and $\breve{x}_B$, each of which is periodic with period $T=50 \, \taumin$ (cf.\ the last paragraph of Section~\ref{sec:Capacity}).
+The other parameters are as in Table~\ref{tab:DefaultParam}, except that we here choose $w_{\mathrm{b}} = 0.5 \, \theta_0$.
 A fraction $\alpha$ of neurons (henceforth called the forceable neurons) is sometimes forced to produce noisy memorized contents as in Section~\ref{sec:Prompts}.

 The network is started in a state of rest, with no firings and all neuron potentials set to zero.
 The simulation proceeds in different phases of duration $T$.
-In each such phase, the network operates in one of the following three modes: \begin{trivlist} \item (1)~Autonomously as in Sec.~\ref{sec:Network}. \item (2)~The forceable neurons are forced to produce a noisy version of $\breve{\vec{x}}_R$. \item (3)~The forceable neurons are forced to produce a noisy version of $\breve{\vec{x}}_B$. \end{trivlist}
+In each such phase, the network operates in one of the following three modes: \begin{itemize} \item[(1)] Autonomously as in Section~\ref{sec:Network}. \item[(2)] The forceable neurons are forced to produce a noisy version of $\breve{x}_R$. \item[(3)] The forceable neurons are forced to produce a noisy version of $\breve{x}_B$. \end{itemize}

-Numerical results of such an experiment with $\alpha=0.75$ are shown in \figref{fig:associative_recall}.
+Numerical results of such an experiment with $\alpha=0.75$ are shown in \figref{fig:switch}.
+Note that the network is able to switch between the two memorized attractors, with high precision and recall.